aws-solutions-library-samples/aws-insurancelake-etl/docs/full_deployment_guide.md

 ### Software Installation

-{: .note }
-If using AWS Cloud9, you only need to fork the repository, and proceed to [AWS Environment Bootstrapping](#aws-environment-bootstrapping), as the other software is pre-installed.

 1. **AWS CLI**: Confirm you have AWS CLI configured on your system.
 If not, refer to [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more details.

 1. **Python**: Confirm you have [Python](https://www.python.org/downloads/) installed on your system.
 Python 3.9 and above is required.